ss303/VIR_WiDS_Team-Ganglia/README.md

 **Describe (as applicable):**

 * Model(s) used (e.g., CNN with transfer learning, regression models)
+  * We used logistic regression as our baseline model and then we used multioutput random forest model as our final submission.
+Ridge classifer allows us to tackle linear relationships.
+Then Random Forest allows us to capture more complex patterns.
+Thus using a stacking classifer will allow us to combine ridge and random forest classfier to get the best performance.
 * Feature selection and Hyperparameter tuning strategies
+  * For feature selection we removed features that had high correlation to each other and then we used Gridsearch to tune the hyperparameters.
 * Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)

 ---